-As this article on DUI laws details, if you have two previous drunk driving convictions, on a third offense, it is possible that your vehicle may be confiscated.
+If you have two previous drunk driving convictions, on a third offense, it is possible that your vehicle may be confiscated.
 Even on a second conviction there is the potential for you to be required to have an ignition interlock device fitted into your vehicle.
 On each of your first three convictions there is also the potential for a 90-day revocation or suspension of your driver’s license.

 All of these things can be highly inconvenient, but you may be even more concerned about the mark on your record and the potential fines and jail time you could face if found guilty.
 As such, a good defense is critical and it is important to begin considering your options as early as possible.

 An attorney may prove to be an invaluable ally as you prepare for your trial.
 He or she can advise you about the charges you face and may be able to help you build your defense and secure a favorable outcome to your trial.